Silarn/EDMC-BioScan/README.md

 So if you were in the middle of scanning samples on a planet, fetching data from EDSM should get you the species list again.
 However, your scan progress will be lost so completed species will display as unscanned.

+### Version 1.5+: Color Calculations
+As of version 1.5, BioScan now incorporates color requirements into the calculations.
+This helps to further refine possible species on a planet and is useful if you're trying to find missing entries in your codex.

 ## Requirements
 * EDMC version 5 and above